someobserver/recurgence/explanations/w/wisdom/index.md

 ## Historical Context

-Every enduring human achievement—from scientific method to democratic governance to wisdom traditions—embeds mechanisms for its own evolution.
+Every enduring human achievement—from scientific method to democratic governance to wisdom traditions—embeds mechanisms for its own development and refinement.
 They survive not by being perfect but by being wise: maintaining enough structure to be effective while remaining open to transformation.

 The current moment represents a critical test of collective wisdom.
 As multiple systems simultaneously approach the limits of their adaptive capacity—ecological, technological, social, economic—our survival depends on developing the wisdom to recognize when optimization becomes pathological and the humility to change course before collapse becomes inevitable.